We have a commitment to making the best outdoor accessories on the planet. And with that commitment comes the idea that we can never stop improving.

 To make it as easy as possible, we’ve included the intended weather type as a part of the product name.
 It seemed to be the best solution for getting someone quickly to the products most likely to be a fit.

-Crafted with minimal insulation, when you see a sock or glove named with the term ‘Warm Weather,’ it means it’s suitable for warmer climates as well as wet conditions.
+Crafted with minimal insulation, when you see a sock named with the term ‘Warm Weather,’ it means it’s suitable for warmer climates as well as wet conditions.
 The inner lining is made of a bamboo blend designed to keep you dry and comfortable during warmer weather activities.

 Think of it like the hairs on your arm.
 When it’s cold outside, tiny muscles around the hair follicles cause the hairs to stand up to trap more heat close to your body.
 This is the same idea with the extra terry loop stitching in this product line.
 It gives you that extra heat retention on the coldest of days.